 How do I register for a New Jersey tax identification number?
 How do I register a business?

 A business must complete and file Form NJ-REG (Business Registration Application) to register with the State to collect/remit New Jersey taxes such as sales tax or employee withholdings, and to obtain a New Jersey tax identification number.
-You can register a business online or file a paper application.
-For additional information on registering your business visit the Division of Revenue Web site.
+You can register a business online or file a paper application through The Division of Revenue and Enterprise Services.
+For additional information on registering your business, visit Division of Revenue and Enterprise Services.

 I have a business in another state and am coming to New Jersey for a trade/craft show.
 Do I have to register?

-File Form NJ-REG (Business Registration Application) to register with the State to collect/remit New Jersey taxes such as sales tax or employee withholdings, and to obtain a New Jersey tax identification number.
-You can register online or file a paper application.
-For additional information on registering your business visit the Division of Revenue Web site.
+File Form NJ-REG (Business Registration Application) to register with the State to collect/remit New Jersey taxes, such as Sales Tax or employee withholdings, and to obtain a New Jersey tax identification number.
+You can register online or file a paper application through The Division of Revenue and Enterprise Services.
+For additional information on registering your business, visit Division of Revenue and Enterprise Services.

-Also see publications ANJ-11, Arts & Crafts Businesses and New Jersey Sales Tax, ANJ-15, Flea Markets & New Jersey Sales Tax, and ANJ-13, Ending Your Tax Registration in New Jersey, available at the Division's Sales and Use Tax Publication page.
+Also see publications ANJ-11, Arts & Crafts Businesses and New Jersey Sales Tax, ANJ-15, Flea Markets & New Jersey Sales Tax, and ANJ-13, Ending Your Tax Registration in New Jersey, available at the Division's Publication page.